jes/scamp-cpu/doc/LISP.md

 say, 75% full.
 Maybe we could make it free them whenever it finds that an entire arena is unused?

+We'll say that car fields are always even-valued.
+That means addresses of cons cells, and type identifiers, all need to be even.
+The garbage collector can mark visited cells by ORing 1 into the car field.

 ### Integers

 Represented like `123`